Iranian soccer stars call on government to repeal ban on women in stadiums

 The ban the players referred to was imposed after the 1979 Islamic Revolution and is based on a religious idea of keeping male and female crowds apart.
 The ban also is based on conservative societal norms, according to Human Rights Watch, which noted last year the ban is based “at least partly on the theory that women shouldn’t hear male fans swear and curse.”

 The ban had previously applied to all sports, but in 2015, the Iranian government made a small exception to the law that allowed a limited number of women to attend men’s volleyball matches, where the atmosphere is generally less rowdy.
-The exemption, was announced by Shahindokht Molaverdi, Iran’s vice president for women and family affairs, amid wide protests to the law sparked by the 2014 arrest of a 25-year-old British-Iranian woman who attempted to enter an arena to watch a men’s volleyball game.
+The exemption was announced by Shahindokht Molaverdi, Iran’s vice president for women and family affairs, amid wide protests to the law sparked by the 2014 arrest of a 25-year-old British-Iranian woman who attempted to enter an arena to watch a men’s volleyball game.

-While there is not an equivalent situation that is sparking wider calls for reform regarding soccer matches, specifically, Karimi and Shojaei pinned their arguments on pushing Iranian President Hassan Rouhani to follow through on the promises of reform he made when he was reelected in May.
+While there is not an equivalent situation that is sparking wider calls for reform regarding soccer matches, Karimi and Shojaei hope their arguments push Iranian President Hassan Rouhani to follow through on the promises of reform he made when he was reelected in May.

 “The conditions are set with the help of [Rouhani and the Iranian Football Federation],” Karimi said in his comments this week.